SupeRuier/awesome-active-learning/README.md

 ## 3.2.
 Advanced Problem Settings

-There are many variants of machine learning problem settings with more complex assumptions.
+There are many variants of machine learning problem settings with **more complex assumptions**.
 Under these problem settings, AL could be further applied.

 - [Multi-class active learning](contents/MCAL.md): In a classification task, each instance has one label from multiple classes (more than 2).